Maths (Double) A Level

 Is this course right for me?

 Studying Mathematics helps students develop logical thinking, problem-solving and decision-making skills that are valued by both universities and employers across many job sectors.
-Mathematics is part of the STEM subjects (Science, Technology Engineering and Maths) where there is a current skills shortage for employers.
+Maths is a STEM subject (Science, Technology Engineering and Maths) where there is a current skills shortage for employers.
 Skills from these disciplines are in demand in the job market and have good long term career prospects.
 There are jobs available relating to diverse interests and they span a wide variety of sectors including entertainment, health, transport, sport, finance, space, energy, agriculture and construction.
 Jobs directly related to the subject could include Actuarial analyst, Chartered accountant, Data scientist, Investment Analyst, Teacher and Statistician.
 Careers where Maths can be useful include Financial Manager, Insurance Underwriter, Meteorologist and Quantity Surveyor.
 Studying Maths and Further Maths A level will be excellent preparation to study Maths or a related discipline at university.
 Apprenticeships requiring highly numerate individuals will also hold this A level subject in high regard.
 Useful websites to research careers and wider progression options could include Future Morph, Where Can STEM take you?, Maths Careers, All About Careers and The Apprenticeship Guide.
 Please Note: If you want to apply for the top universities in Physics, Maths, Engineering, then double maths is essential.
 STEP & STRETCH classes are also available to help you prepare for top university entry exams if needed.